NathanCYee/minichurch/readme.md

 # minichurch

-A simple python lambda calculus interpreter.
-Includes file parsing and REPL.
+A simple python lambda calculus interpreter including file parsing and a REPL shell.
-Executor accepts both the lambda character "λ" and the chevron character "^" for function definitions
+Executor accepts both the lambda character "λ" and the chevron character "^" for function definitions.
+Made for my CS-152 class.

 ## Table of Contents